LilJohny/HTMLCSS/src/articles/html_attributes.md

 W3C recommends lowercase in HTML, and demands lowercase for stricter document types like XHTML.

-At W3Schools we always use lowercase attribute names.
+We recommend you to always use lowercase attribute names.

 # We Suggest: Quote Attribute Values